That’s the number I came up with, when I deducted the average number of likes, from the number of followers on my little blog.

 = 868 That means 868 followers must dislike everything I write.
 Bummer!

 Wait, it gets better…

-I have between 200-400 daily views on my blog; what means, more than 50% of my followers don’t even bother to look at my posts when they appear in their reader.
+I have between 200-400 daily views on my blog; which means, more than 50% of my followers don’t even bother to look at my posts when they appear in their reader.
 What mathematical blogging hell is that?

 Wait, it gets better…

 The 45 likes represent only 4.92% of my followers, does that mean 95% dislike everything I write?
 Discouraging!
 How can that be, what am I doing wrong?

 I can’t get new followers and readers as quickly as I seem to lose them.
 Maybe I should rethink everything about my blog, and I should start to write different STUFF, or maybe write in a different style or perhaps be nicer and more welcoming to new readers?
 (I am such a terrible host.)

 I know, now I know what it is.
 Karma is biting me in the buttock.
 I politely asked three followers to unfollow me during the last 12 months.
 I didn’t mean to be rude when I suggested the UNFOLLOW; it was more an act of self-defense because their comments either bored me senseless or drove me crazy.
 Once again did I rebel against the blogging etiquette.
 Maybe that’s why I am getting punished now.
 When will I learn?